wanghaisheng/responsive-landing-page-starter/content/blog/en/throttling-bulk-sms-campaigns-with-python-and-vonage-sms-api.md

 ## Setup and Installation

-You will start with setting up the project dependencies and installing the modules you need with 'pip.'
+You will start with setting up the project dependencies and installing the modules you need with pip.
 Next, you will create the Django project for the tutorial.

 ### Install Dependencies